 - a giraffe's heart can be up to two feet long and weigh 25 pounds

-- giraffes have valves in their vascular system that keeps them from getting dizzy or blacking out when the raise or lower their heads - which could be a distance differential of 20 feet
+- giraffes have muscles in their arterial vascular system that act like "check valves" that keep them from getting dizzy or blacking out when the raise or lower their heads - which could be a distance differential of 15 - 20 feet

 - giraffe's feet are cloven, but shaped like a dinner plate and up to 12 inches across

 - a giraffe's tongue is usually black, or a blackish blue.

 Mother giraffes give birth standing up - which means a newborn's introduction to the world is a 6-foot drop to the ground!

 But they are usually up and walking in minutes.